TommyRBLX/mathEX/README.md

 # mathEX
-Extended Math for Roblox (MathEX), a library of short functions.
+Extended Math for Roblox (MathEX), a library of mathematical functions.

 *Made by thenitropl aka TommyRBLX (Tommy)*